freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 270.1

-Your script needs input, and has two forms of output.
+You input your name, and it output the two result of the two commands.
 Run the script again, but use a pipe to echo your name as the input.

 #### HINTS